amkalsi/monojet/README.md

  6000001 1.000000e+03 # MX1
  6000002 1.000000e+04 # MX2
 ```
-2. Turn on only the righthanded model, controlled by these parameters (1 = ON, 0 = OFF):
+2. Turn on only the righthanded model as follows, controlled by these parameters (0 = OFF):

 ```
     1 1.000000e-01 # lam1Norm